wepsim/wepsim/README.md

 OK: Execution: no error reported
 ```

-   5 Run the 'exampleCodeS1E1.txt' assembly for the 'ep' architecture with the 'exampleMicrocodeS1E1.txt' microcode, and check if the state at the end of the execution is the same as the one stored on file 'exampleChecklistS1E1.txt' (and if fails the output is):
++ You can check if the state at the end of the execution is the same as the one stored on file 'exampleChecklistS1E1.txt'.
+You can 'run' the 'exampleCodeS1E1.txt' assembly for the 'ep' architecture with the 'exampleMicrocodeS1E1.txt' microcode (**and if it fails to match the expected state then the output is going to be**):

 ```
 ./wepsim_node.sh check                 ep ./examples/ep/exampleMicrocodeS1E1.txt ./examples/ep/exampleCodeS1E1.txt ./examples/ep/exampleChecklistS1E2.txt